 However, debt collection is not a haphazard process.
 Instead, the debt recovery process is a structured, well-planned series of steps to achieve the most successful outcome.

-Today, having a robust collections process is vital to ensure you have everything in place to keep your cash flow healthy and your books balance.
+Today, having a robust collections process is vital to ensure you have everything in place to keep your cash flow healthy and your books balanced.

 Steps in debt collection